1. Show what you look like on a great day

 Clothing is a form of expression - the clothes that you choose to wear

 reflect your personality.
 Choosing the right color that best feels comfortable to you is really important.
 Wearing

 Jewel-tone clothing is flattering and goes well with many complexions.
 I think the biggest advice for what to wear is choosing clothing that is simple, compliments your features, not overly trendy (as it will become dated quickly) and speaks the most about what you want to convey about yourself and your company in the photograph.

 1. Solid colors look great in headshots.
 If going with a pattern keep it simple.

 2. Please avoid polka dots, heavy stripes and geometric shapes.

 3. Animal print is okay providing you can pare it with a solid blazer or sweater.

 4. Start with a simple shirt or blouse and slowly add layers.

 5. Bring a several options of clothes as options.

-7. Make sure that ALL clothes fit properly, are ironed and pressed before the shoot.
+7. Make sure your clothes fit properly, are ironed and pressed before the shoot.